develop-build-deploy/develop-build-deploy.com/content/tutorials/healthy-continuous-delivery-infrastructure-as-code.md

 Let's illustrate this point.
 Imagine a simple web application infrastructure which consists of some web and some database servers, maybe some load balancers, and a certain network routing setup.
 Everything is set up correctly by hand, has been carefully tested, and is running smoothly.

 Then, a new requirement appears: some servers which do not yet have a route on the network to another set of servers now need this route.
-No problem: someone from the sysops team adds the route definition by hand to the network setup, by hand.
-Everything is still working as desired.
+No problem: someone from the sysops team adds the route definition to the network setup, by hand.
+Everything is working as desired.

 But what if sometime later, the infrastructure encounters a problem, and has to be rebuilt, at least partly?
 Will the networking route which had been added be in place after the rebuild?
 Maybe, if the colleague who implemented it remembers to do so again.
 Maybe, if the route definition was part of a configuration backup that was made.
 Maybe, if the routing change has been documented.

 From my personal experience with non-Infrastructure-as-Code setups I can report that typically, a lot of luck is involved in these cases.
-It's because the *desired target state* of such an infrastructure is only implicit - it is a floating state of knowledge distributed over the brains of the team members and glimmers of documentation here and there, never to be fully grasped, and re-achieved only by try-and-error whenever reloactions or outages demand a rebuild.
-And good luck onboarding new team members to such a setup.
+It's because the *desired target state* of such an infrastructure is only implicit - it is a floating state of knowledge distributed over the brains of the team members and glimmers of documentation here and there, never to be fully grasped, and re-achieved only by try-and-error whenever relocations or outages demand a rebuild.
+And good luck onboarding new team members to such a setup efficiently.

 On the opposite, Infrastructure-as-Code is the collection of an *explicitly codified target state* of the infrastructure.
 How this target state is achieved is up to the toolset used by the team.